ianthetechie/digital-garden/content/elecom-deft-pro-first-impressions.md

 I recently picked up a new trackball to replace my prematurely aging Elecom HUGE.
 Here are my first impressions after only a few hours, since there wasn't much I could find online comparing them properly.

+NOTE: I have an updated review after ~2 months with the unit [here](elecom-deft-pro-two-months-in.md).

 # Why I use a Trackball

 To get the obvious question out of the way first,